CIS565-Fall-2020/Project3-CUDA-Path-Tracer/README.md

 - Incorrect relative position between meshes
 - can not load all the glTF mesh.
 The kirby is the most visibly-reasonable one.
   - Probably due to glTF mesh itself( they were converted from obj actually)
+- Do not handle outside test yet( so triangle can not work well with refraction )

 This function is still under development yet (maybe not).